Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Experiments

+More detailed and disaggregated cosine similarities of Figures \ref{fig:rq1_heatmap_tp} and \ref{fig:rq1_heatmap_tpv} can be found in Supplementary Material C, Figures 1, and 2.
+We also evaluated cosine similarities of task prompts and task prompt vectors for LLaMa-3.1-8B-Instruct and DeepSeek-LLM-7B-Chat in Supplementary Material C in Figures 3a, 3b, 4a, 4b.

 \paragraph{Task prompt vectors from similar problems are more similar.} Additionally, we evaluate the similarity of different task prompt vectors across different tasks.
-Figure \ref{fig:rq1_heatmap_tpv} shows the cosine similarity between task prompt vectors for different tasks.
-We can see that certain pairs of tasks are more similar than others, what can be shared properties of these tasks, such as the same number of classes, same labels, or solving the same problem.
-Problem similarity can be seen in DBPedia--TREC and MNLI--QNLI task prompt vectors, and the similarity in the number of classes can be seen in the MNLI task prompt vector which tends to have higher cosine similarity with task prompt vectors for tasks with more classes (e.g., DBPedia, TREC Coarse).
+Figure \ref{fig:rq1_heatmap_tpv} shows that certain pairs of tasks are more similar than others, reflecting the shared properties of these tasks, such as the same number of classes, the same labels, or solving a similar problem.
+Problem similarity can be seen in the MNLI--QNLI task prompt vectors, and a similarity in the number of classes is observed in the MNLI task prompt vector, which tends to have higher cosine similarity with task prompt vectors for tasks with more classes (e.g., DBPedia, TREC).
+Increased similarity can also be seen in tasks that have common data formats (e.g., question-based QQP and QNLI).
+We also notice that MNLI-QQP and QNLI-QQP have even higher similarity than some tasks from common problems (e.g., MNLI--QNLI).
+This shows that the similarity of task prompt vectors may also appear for more dissimilar tasks.
+However, this phenomenon only appears in the case of the T5 model, but not necessarily in the results for LLaMa and DeepSeek models (available in Supplementary Material C).